lrtfm/fdutils/README.md

 3. `PointVOM`: A wrapper for `VortexOnlyMesh` to provide the same interface with `PointCloud`.

-    --Do not use this unless you know what you are doing.--

 ### Methods to compute errors of functions defined on different meshes